browserengineering/book/book/intro.md

 is necessary in theory, or argue that HTTP, URLs and hyperlinking are the only truly essential parts of the web.

+Perhaps.[^perhaps] It is, after all, an experiment; the core technologies evolve and grow.
+But the web is not an accident; its original design reflects truths not just about computing, but about how human beings can connect and interact.
-Perhaps.[^perhaps] In practice, the web was born when these principles came together, not before.
-They are not accidental; they are the original design of the web.
-And all of them---HTTP, HTML, browsers, URLs---evolve and grow, and will continue to do so.
-The web not only survived but thrived during the virtualization of hosting and content, all thanks to the elegance and effectiveness of this original design.
-And [ongoing change](change.md) will lead to more changes and evolution in the future.
+The web not only survived but thrived during the virtualization of hosting and content specifically thanks to the elegance and effectiveness of this original design.

 [^perhaps]: It is indeed true that one or more of the implementation choices could be replaced, and perhaps that will happen over time.
 For example,